basho/basho_docs/source/languages/en/riak/dev/using/conflict-resolution/index.md

 Riak's eventual consistency model is powerful because Riak is fundamentally non-opinionated about how data resolution takes place.
-While Riak _does_ have a set of [[defaults|Replication Properties#available-parameters]], there is a variety of general approaches to conflict resolution that are available.
+While Riak _does_ have a set of [[defaults|Replication Properties#available-parameters]], there are a variety of general approaches to conflict resolution that are available.
 In Riak, you can mix and match conflict resolution strategies at the bucket level, [[using bucket types]].
 The most important [[bucket properties|Buckets]]